BPLIM/Workshops/Data/CB/JUN21/manual_CB_JUN2021.md

 `Sector of Activity` (*cae21*, *cae3*, *caekotu*):

 `Main Sector of Activity` (*cae21* and *cae3*) - reports firm's main sector of activity.
 The criteria to define the main sector of activity is the gross value added at factor cost.
 When it is not possible to use this information to define the main sector of activity, firms are requested to use turnover or the number of people permanently employed by the firm.
 From 2006 to 2008, firms reported the code of “The Portuguese Classification of Economic Activities - Revision 2.1” (CAE Rev. 2.1) at the highest level of disaggregation.
-Since 2009, firms report their main activity according to the “The Portuguese Classification of Economic Activities - Revision 3” (CAE Rev. 3).
-The Statistics Department of *Banco de Portugal* provides the information on the main sector of activity according to both classifications CAE Rev2.1 and CAE Rev3 whenever possible.
+Since 2008, firms report their main activity according to the “The Portuguese Classification of Economic Activities - Revision 3” (CAE Rev. 3).
+The Statistics Department of *Banco de Portugal* provides the information on the main sector of activity according to both classifications CAE Rev. 2.1 and CAE Rev. 3 whenever possible.
 The source of this information is the CAE registered in the “Central Registry of Companies” for each company.
 Whenever the correspondence is not unique, the match between codes CAE Rev. 2.1 and CAE Rev. 3 is implemented based on the highest frequency of the matches.[^26] For a complete list of codes see the auxiliary file [var_rosto.html](./aux_files/variables_description/var_rosto.html).

 `CAE sections K, O, T or U` (*caekotu*) - this variable was created by BPLIM using the information in *cae3* (Classification of Economic Activity Rev. 3).
 It takes value one if the main economic activity of the firm is within one of the following sections of economic activity: